vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide100.md

 - You can go back to the **Data** tab of the Inventory business object to verify or edit the data imported.

+#### Create Variant Business Object and Import the Variant Data

+- Now we will do the same process for bringing the variant data into the app.
+You can review the process we just completed for the inventory data if you need a reference.
 - Create a new business object called "Variant" and add the following fields with the specified types:

   - type, string